 Climate for which the project is designed can change over the planning life cycle of that project and may affect its performance, or impact operation and maintenance activities.
 Given these factors, the USACE guidance from ECB 2018-14, suggests that the project life cycle should be up to 100 years.
 For most projects, the project life cycle starts when construction is complete which typically corresponds to the time when the project starts accruing benefits.
 For the BHMS, the project life cycle begins in 2025, when construction is planned to be complete.
-The navigation benefits could ultimately be affected in the 2075 and 2125 conditions.
+The navigation benefits could ultimately be affected in the 2075 and 2125 horizons.
+The economic analysis is conducted for a 50-year planning horizon.
 Hence, SLC considerations can show the magnitude of those impacts and will depend on how soon the sea rises to a level that impacts project performance.

 Sea levels around Brunswick Harbor are expected to rise, depending on the projected rates of rise for low, intermediate, and high scenarios.
-Figure E. 10 shows the estimated relative SLC from 1992 to 2128, calculated with the USACE Sea Level Change Curve Calculator, at the Fernandino Beach, Florida and Fort Pulaski, Georgia NOAA gauges, which are located 30 miles south and 60 miles north of Brunswick Harbor, respectively.
+Figure E. 11 shows the estimated relative SLC from 2025 to 2125, calculated with the USACE Sea Level Change Curve Calculator, Version 2019.21, at the Fernandino Beach, Florida and Fort Pulaski, Georgia NOAA gauges, which are located 30 miles south and 60 miles north of Brunswick Harbor, respectively.
+The defined rate of change was used from the NOAA sea level trend rates, shown in Figure E. 9 and Figure E. 10.
+The values shown for the Low, Intermediate and High USACE scenarios is the mean sea level expressed using NAVD88 elevation datum.